 At Pulse & Pickle, we seek to build a social and solidarity economy -- so while we're excited to be in community with anyone who shares our values, our circles of care describe who we prioritise when offering extra support.

-Our innermost circle holds sacred space for elevating and centering the voices, perspectives, and needs of migrants, refugees, and members of the Global Village -- those whose heritage and connections to loved ones bridge modern geo-political boundaries.
+Our innermost circle holds sacred space for elevating and centering the voices, perspectives, and needs of migrants, refugees, diaspora, and all other members of the Global Village -- those whose heritage and connections to loved ones bridge modern geo-political boundaries.
 This means that serving, supporting, and empowering members of these communities -- regardless of the location or status of their current residency -- is our top priority.

 Our next concentric circle of care embraces the local Walthamstow community -- regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
 When it comes to our geographically local community, we aim to be as inclusive as possible.